tarepan/npVCC2016Corpus/README.md

 [^5]: > The sampling rate is 16 kHz
 [^6]: > stored in 16-bit format.

+# Usage

+Download latest npVCC2016 from [`Releases`](https://github.com/tarepan/npVCC2016/releases).
+You can programatically download it with proper release page url.
+Please check URL of the file.

 # Change logs

 <!-- This corpus will follow SemVer (x.y.z) system.